MRI Contrast Reaction Rate: Frequency, Severity & Supervision

 How does ContrastConnect ensure safe MRI contrast supervision?

 ContrastConnect provides immediate access to qualified radiologists through a secure, HIPAA-compliant virtual platform.
-Our physicians supervise over 55,000 contrast exams monthly and manage reactions daily, delivering clinical expertise that exceeds typical onsite experience while ensuring CMS, ACR, and ASRT compliance.
+Our physicians supervise over 75,000+ contrast exam hours monthly and treat 130+ reactions monthly, delivering clinical expertise that exceeds typical onsite experience while ensuring CMS and ACR compliance.

 *Note: Information provided is for general guidance only and does not constitute medical, legal, or financial advice.
 Pricing estimates and regulatory requirements are current at the time of writing and subject to change.
 For personalized consultation on imaging center operations and virtual contrast supervision, contact ContrastConnect.